OneCrazyCoder/MMOGamepadOverlay/README.md

     ...

 Notice how the sub-menus use ``..`` to specify returning to the the base "Abilities" menu.
 There is also a single ``.`` in front of another sub-menu's name to specify it is actually a "sibling" menu.
 For example, if ``[Menu.Abilities.Spells]`` had the property ``R=Hotbar``, then that would reference a "child" sub-menu ``[Menu.Abilities.Spells.Hotbar]`` which doesn't exist.
 Using ``R=.Hotbar`` instead indicates it wants to open its "sibling" sub-menu ``[Menu.Abilities.Hotbar]``.

+### Slots Menu Style

+This menu style is designed to emulate EQOA's "Ability List" and "Tool Bar" and is a great candidate for "side menus" as explained above.
+It is basically a list-style menu, but the current selection is always listed first and the entire menu "rotates" as you select Up or Down, like the reels in old slot machines (hence the name).

+In order to help better keep track of what item is actually selected when the entire menu is moving, this style of menu allows for an alternate, second label for each item.
+This alternate label is only displayed for the currently-selected item and is drawn off to one side of the rest of the menu.
+You can control the size of this alternate label area by adding the property ``AltLabelWidth=`` to this menu's section.

+To specify what label should be displayed in the alternate label, when setting the menu item properties, start with the alternate label first, then the pipe (``|``) symbol, then the normal label, then colon (``:``), and then the command.
+Like this:

+    [Menu.Abilities]
+    AltLabelWidth = 108
+    1 = SpellName1 | Spell1: CastSpell1
+    2 = SpellName2 | Spell2: CastSpell2
+    ...

+*The alternate label can be replaced with an image, including possibly one copied from the game's window dynamically, just like normal labels, as covered later.*

 ### 4Dir Menu Style